ids/drupal-k8s/README.md

 > The __template_target__ inventory group should always contain __localhost__ as the location of the template generation takes place locally.
 A future __Helm__ chart will deprecate the use of ansible.

 ## Sample Data

+> Note that with the new image `drupal_docker_image=idstudios/drupal:plain` you do not need to perform the manual data loads, or unpack the sample image files to the NFS share, the image will take care of this automatically at startup.
+Replicas has been set to 1 so that the intialization does not enter race, make sure to scale up for load tests.

 In the __data__ folder there is a __drupadb_sample.sql__ file that will load a sample drupal data set into a __drupaldb__ database.
 This can be done by connecting to the NodePort (CoreOS) or Load Balancer (PKS) that exposes the MariaDB: